The Guide below is for vulnerable adults to learn more about:

 We recognise that some of our players can be vulnerable.

-Everyone at Liverpool FC has responsibility to make sure that the wellbeing of children is put first.
+Everyone at Liverpool FC has responsibility to make sure that the wellbeing of vulnerable adults is put first.

 What is a vulnerable adult?